What do I need to file my 2019 income tax return? *some items might only apply if you itemize

 - Deductions are expenses the IRS allows you to subtract from your total taxable income.

 - The standard deduction assumes you have an “average” amount of tax-deductible expenses, and lumps them into one easy total based on your circumstances.
-The 2015 standard deduction is $12,600 for married couples filing joint, $6,300 for single or married filing separately, and $9,250 for head of household.
+With recent tax law changes, most people use the standard deduction now.
+However, there are those that still benefit from itemizing - especially for the State return.

 - Itemized deductions is for taxpayers who had more tax-deductible expenses, greater than the standard deduction.
 Individuals who spend a lot on medical care, mortgage interest, state and local taxes, charitable contributions or a variety of miscellaneous items generally are better off itemizing.
-Even purchases might help out, thanks to the deduction for state sales taxes paid.
+In CA especially, while you may not benefit by itemizing on the Federal return, you just may benefit on the CA return.

 - So... if you can "beat" your standard deduction by itemizing all (tax-deductible) expenses - itemize!